 Surprisingly, Google isn’t the best choice for both publishers and advertisers.

-Now that you know Google offers ad refreshing, it’s time to look into the next option.
+Now that you know Google offers ad refreshing; it’s time to consider the next option.

 So, you can either partner with them or implement ad refresh with Google.
 Remember we said Google isn’t the best choice for ad refreshing?
 Here’s why: